akares/skreader/README.md

 Default implementation uses [gousb](https://github.com/google/gousb) wrapper for the libusb library.

-You must have [libusb-1.0](https://github.com/libusb/libusb/wiki) be installed on your target system to be able to communicate with USB devices.
+You must have [libusb-1.0](https://github.com/libusb/libusb/wiki) installed on your target system to be able to communicate with USB devices.

 Installation for different platforms is covered in [gousb documentation](https://github.com/google/gousb/blob/master/README.md#dependencies).